allvm/allvm-tools/docs/ALLVMFormat.md

 for use with common 'reasonable' software.
 This is nebulous, but hopefully can be defined more concretely in the future.

+### Package Manager Features

+For now anyway, this format is probably better called something other than a 'package', as it doesn't attempt to solve or be suitable for:

+* Installation
+* Expressing cross-package dependencies
+  * Other formats my address this, however.
+* Efficient distribution

+That said, it is my hope that we can provide an ALLVM Package Manager around this format.
+For example, an efficient distribution system could be built to provide `allexe` files on-site, for example by using knowledge of individual bitcode files that appear in many packages, or doing incremental updates.
+Format decisions accomodating package manager goals are possible down the road but for now are not important.

 # Zip Contents

 ## Bitcode